Travelog WI

 Track ID Guide

-Below is just a quick identification guide to help you identify some of the many furry inhabitants in the woods or by the lakes near you.
+Below is just a quick identification guide to help you identify some of the many furry inhabitants in the woods,

 Five toes on the front and back paws